filipsobol/sonda/docs/bundlers/webpack.md

 outline: deep
 ---

-# Analyzing webpack bundles with Sonda
+# Visualizing webpack bundles with Sonda

 To analyze and visualize your webpack bundles, you need to install the Sonda npm package and add the Sonda plugin to your webpack configuration.